CornellCAC/slurm-cluster-in-openstack/README.md

 This yaml file defines variables that configure the cluster.
 The relevant ones are:

 * Cluster
   * `cluster_name`: Use a name unique to your Openstack project.
 The playbooks identify cloud resources used by the cluster by this string in the resource names.
-After you set this variable initially, please do not change it. **Need to update the default values**
+After you set this variable initially, please do not change it. **Need to update the default values.**.

 * Head Node
   * `head_node_flavor`: instance flavor of the head node.
   * `head_node_disk_size_gb`: disk size of the head node in GB.

 * Access
-  * `ssh_public_keyfile` and `ssh_private_keyfile`: Full paths (no tilde) to matching ssh public and private keys for gain initial access to the cluster. **Need to update the default values**
+  * `ssh_public_keyfile` and `ssh_private_keyfile`: Full paths (no tilde) to matching ssh public and private keys for gain initial access to the cluster. **Need to update the default values.**
   * `cluster_network_ssh_access`: Restrict ssh access to the cluster to this IP range, or enter `0.0.0.0/0` for no restrictions.

 * Networking